 Our best advice is to build a good relationship with one environmental consultant after you have done your initial research and done a project or two with them.
 True, it’s important to hire a competitively priced consultant.
 However, having a solid relationship with a consultant who you can call and have meaningful conversations, often at no charge, can be worth its weight in gold.
 If a consultant knows you are a reliable repeat buyer of environmental services they will work to be a trusted resource to help you save money, frustration and time.

-If you need a Phase II ESA, give A3 Environmental Consultants a call.
-We’ll work to get your Environmental REC removed with the utmost in confidentiality, we’ll meet or exceed American Society for Testing Materials (ASTM) ASTM is the governing body which determines what standards the environmental consulting business operates under.
-The reason this is important is because the reports we create need to be read and understood by many third parties such as CRE agents and brokers, banks, lenders and financial institutions, governments and regulators.
-Without a standard organization...
-More Standards on any sort of commercial or industrial property.
-Our reports meet the requirements of all lenders and government agencies such as the Small Business Administration (SBA), Housing and Urban Development (HUD) and the United States Department of Agriculture (USDA).
+If you need a Phase II ESA, research or testing done on your property or one you are interested in purchasing, give A3 Environmental Consultants a call.
+We’ll get your project done with the utmost in confidentiality, we’ll meet or exceed ASTM Standard E1903-19 on any sort of commercial or industrial property.
+Our Assessments meet the requirements of all lenders and government agencies such as the Small Business Administration (SBA), Housing and Urban Development (HUD) and the United States Department of Agriculture (USDA).
 A3 Environmental Consultants can be reached at (888) 405-1742 or by email at Info@A3E.com.